Smart Home Maintenance Tips & Expert Advice

 Reverse ceiling fans

-Set them to spin clockwise to push warm air back down, making heating more efficient.
+Set them to spin clockwise to push warm air back down, improving heating efficiency.

 Year-Round House Upkeep: Simple Habits for a Well-Maintained Home

-Some maintenance tasks should be done regularly, no matter the season.
+Some maintenance tasks should be performed regularly, regardless of the season.
 Make these a habit:

 • Change HVAC filters every 1–3 months